 The quantity of immersion is the greatest predictor of how quick you're going to be making language gains.
 One of the ways of increasing quantity of immersion is making it more language-dense.
 This is done by condensing the material you use for passive immersion.

-As far as I know, the idea of condensing immersion audio was first expressed by mattvsjapan in this YouTube video.
-According to it, to increase immersion density of a given episode of a TV show, we need to extract all fragments where something was being said and combine them into a single file.
+To increase immersion density of a given episode of a TV show, we need to extract all fragments where something was being said and combine them into a single file.
 As a result we get audio for the original show with all the blank spaces taken out.
-In practice, for a typical episode of anime the corresponding condensed audio file is around 50% shorter, which means that you're getting twice as much immersion when you listen to condensed audio compared to the original video file.
+In practice, for a typical episode of anime the corresponding condensed audio file is usually around 50% shorter, which means that you're getting twice as much immersion when you listen to condensed audio compared to the original video file.

 To create, store and play condensed audio files we're going to use